 Binary logistic regression analyses were conducted to calculate the odds ratio (OR) and 95% confidence interval (CI) of overall obesity and abdominal obesity across total dairy intake categories, and across consumption categories of milk and yogurt respectively.
-To examine the trend of odds ratios across quartiles of dairy intake, the median value of dairy intake in each quartile was assigned as a continuous variable and then used in the analysis.
-Logistic regression analysis stratified by gender was conducted to examine gender differences.
+To examine the trend of odds ratios across quartiles of dairy intake, we assigned the median value of dairy intake in each quartile as a continuous variable and then used this variable in the analysis.
+We conducted logistic regression analysis stratified by gender to examine gender differences.
 The multivariable model was adjusted for investigation year, gender, age, income, education level, residential location, smoking status, alcohol consumption, labor intensity, physical activity and total energy (continuous variable).